definition of compromise in a relationship

 I say scary because if we weren't scared of compromising, we'd be doing it easily, right?

 Ultimately, I think that we're scared of compromising too much in a relationship out of fear of losing ourself in the process.
+We don't want to chip away at our sense of self.

 We want to make sure we're not giving up a piece of ourself that is meaningful to us and our wellbeing.
+We want to make sure we are meeting our own needs while inevitably sacrificing some of our own desires.

 And despite how much we love our partner, compromise can feel like just that: losing out on something because of someone else.